CodesbySaniya/python-practice/README.md

 # 🐍 Python Practice Projects

+Welcome to my Python practice repository!

-This repository contains my beginner Python programs created while learning Python fundamentals.
+This repository contains my beginner-level Python projects and practice programs created while learning Python fundamentals.

-The goal of this repository is to strengthen my programming logic, problem-solving skills, and understanding of core Python concepts through hands-on practice.
+The main goal of this repository is to build a strong foundation in:

+* Programming logic
+* Problem-solving skills
+* Python syntax and concepts
+* Writing clean and understandable code

+---

-## 📂 Programs Included
+## 📂 Projects Included

-### 🧮 Calculator
+### 🧮 Calculator Project

-A simple calculator that performs basic arithmetic operations.
+A simple calculator program that performs basic arithmetic operations.

 **Features:**